Cog-Creators/Red-DiscordBot/docs/guide_publish_cogs.rst

 -------------------

-We have standardized what a repository's structure should look like to better assist our Downloader system and provide essential information to the Red portal.
+We have standardized what a repository's structure should look like to better assist our Downloader system and provide essential information to the Blue portal.

 The main repository should contain at a minimum: